NHL Rumors: Toronto Maple Leafs, and the Detroit Red Wings - NHL Rumors

 Toronto Maple Leafs after Chris Tanev and Nikita Zadorov

-** The Maple Leafs have acquired the rights to Chris Tanev from the Dallas Stars for a 2026 7th round pick and Max Ellis

-TSN: Pierre LeBrun said that the Toronto Maple Leafs would like to be in the running for defenseman Chris Tanev and Nikita Zadorov, but the Leafs like many of the top contenders, cap space is not unlimited.
+TSN: Pierre LeBrun said that the Toronto Maple Leafs would like to be in the running for defenseman Chris Tanev (and now have his rights) and Nikita Zadorov, but the Leafs like many of the top contenders, cap space is not unlimited.

 The Canucks made a last ditch effort at $5 million for Zadorov, but he decided to go to free agency.